 ESG 101: What is

-Walk through the world of environmental, social and governance investing with us.
+Walk along the path with us through the world of environmental, social and governance investing.

 ESG Investing is a term that is often used synonymously with sustainable investing, socially responsible investing, mission-related investing, or screening.
 At MSCI ESG Research we define it as the consideration of environmental, social and governance factors alongside financial factors in the investment decision-making process.

-ESG factors refers to industry specific key issues such as climate change, human capital and labor management, corporate governance, gender diversity, privacy and data security, among others.
-A mining company and a financial company, for example, may face different key ESG risks and opportunities.
+Investors may consider a number of different ESG factors, metrics and data when looking to adopt an ESG investing strategy or apply ESG across a portfolio.
+These factors typically include industry-specific key issues such as climate change, human capital and labor management, corporate governance, gender diversity, privacy and data security, among others.
+A mining company and a financial company, for example, may be faced with different key ESG risks and opportunities and therefore evaluated on the key issues specific to their respective industries.

 ESG is growing in significance amongst both institutional and retail investors.
 The practice of ESG investing began in the 1960s as socially responsible investing, with investors excluding stocks or entire industries from their portfolios based on business activities such as tobacco production or involvement in the South African apartheid regime.

-Today, ethical considerations and alignment with values remain common motivations of many ESG investors, but the field is rapidly growing and evolving to include the practice of incorporating ESG factors into the investment process alongside traditional financial analysis.
+Today, ethical considerations and alignment with values remain common motivations of many ESG investors but the field is rapidly growing and evolving, as many investors look to incorporate ESG factors into the investment process alongside traditional financial analysis.

-In recent years, adoption of ESG investing and asset growth has accelerated.1 While many factors contribute to this growth, we focus on three primary drivers of ESG investment.
+In recent years, institutional investor adoption of ESG and the subsequent growth in ESG assets under management has accelerated.1 While much has contributed to this growth, we focus on three primary drivers of ESG investment.

 “This virtuous combination of burgeoning demand and investment rationale will drive the ESG asset pool’s rapid growth…ESG outcomes are likely to become an integral part of investment solutions, and ESG analysis an essential investment tool.” – PwC Report, Asset & Wealth Management Revolution: Embracing